pactflow/docs.pactflow.io/website/docs/docs/on-premises/installation/checklist.md

 ## 1. Pactflow license file

 The Pactflow on-premises version requires a license file to run.
-You should recieve this from us during the on-boarding process.
-If not, please contract us at support@pactflow.io.
+You should have received this from us during the on-boarding process.
+If not, please contact us at support@pactflow.io.

 ## 2. Run Docker Compose example